gskpsrikar/comprehend-kinesis-stream/README.md

-# comprehend-kinesis-stream
+# Repository: comprehend-kinesis-stream
-Stream text data into Amazon Kinesis and process with Amazon Comprehend
+Stream text data into Amazon Kinesis Data Streams and process with Amazon Comprehend.